 That was the beginning of a worldwide television and radio ministry.
 The first Sunday in September 1980, In Search of the Lord’s Way began.

 Requests for materials began to increase.
 It soon became necessary to move Search to a larger church for a larger staff, more oversight and finances.
 With the encouragement of Richard Jones, preacher at the Edmond Church of Christ, Edmond was chosen.
 The program has remained under the oversight of the Edmond elders to this day.

 The program continued to grow.
 It began to be used by missionaries abroad; in Mexico, Belize, India, South Korea, Africa and other nations.

 When it became necessary in 2010, after thirty years as the speaker on Search, Mack had to retire.
 Phil Sanders was chosen to continue the work as the full-time speaker.

 In Search of the Lord’s Way now appears on all 210 television markets in the United States.
 Search appears on nearly 150 local cable stations and on 50 radio stations.
-In addition, Search appears on the Inspiration Network (INSP) to nearly 65 million US households.

 The Search program is aired over the Pacific Broadcast Radio, a shortwave and broadcast station four times daily.
 This program goes out to more than 30,000 islands in the Pacific Rim.
 Pacific Broadcast Radio goes out to Cook Islands, Tonga, Fiji, Vanuatu, Solomon Islands, New Zealand, Samoa, American Samoa, Tuvalu, Kiribati, French Polynesia, and Wallis and Futuna.